nodejam/nodejam/README.md

 Installation
 ============
-The installer script works only on Ubuntu right now.
-Other distros and Mac is coming soon.
+The installer script works only on Ubuntu and Osx right now.
+Other distros coming soon.

 Step 1: Install pre-requisites
 ------------------------------
-Run ./install-ubuntu.sh --all (or see options below)
+Run ./install.sh --all (or see options below)
 WARNING: The install script upgrades node to a very new version.

 ```
-usage: ./install-ubuntu.sh options
+usage: ./install.sh options
 options:
   --all               Same as --node --coffee --nginx --nginx-conf --host local.foraproject.org --mongodb --gm --config-files --node-modules
   --latest            Same as --node-latest --coffee --nginx --nginx-conf --host local.foraproject.org --mongodb-latest --gm --config-files --node-modules